 McDuffie said four people had lost their lives in motor vehicle accidents over the past two to three years along Highway 17, and that the sheriff’s offcie considers the following areas – Highway 17 and Marlow Road; Highway 17 and Courthouse Road; Highway 17 and Blue Jay Road; and Courthouse Road and Midland Road – dangerous and prone to traffic accidents.

-Attorneys at Ausband & Dumont say on their website that a case against a truck accident lawsuit defendant is determined on the doctrine of negligence, meaning, since the one accused of an accident is a professional truck driver, many factors and sources of law can be considered in punishing him, for instance, traffic laws and civil liability rules, as well as regulations of the Department of Tranportation and the Federal Motor Carrier Safety Administration.
+A case against a truck accident lawsuit defendant is determined on the doctrine of negligence, meaning, since the one accused of an accident is a professional truck driver, many factors and sources of law can be considered in punishing him, for instance, traffic laws and civil liability rules, as well as regulations of the Department of Tranportation and the Federal Motor Carrier Safety Administration.